NSPCC revamps learning strategy, with child wellbeing at its heart

 The NSPCC’s mission is to prevent abuse and neglect.
 The landscape of safeguarding children has changed significantly in recent years.
 The arrival of COVID-19 made reaching and supporting vulnerable children, while their needs and risks were rising, all the more challenging.
 However, the pandemic also presented an opportunity for the NSPCC to innovate and test new ways of working, with digitalising workforce learning being a key example.
 The NSPCC looked to implement a learning strategy that would enable it to give the best possible care to as many children as possible within this ‘new normal’, and well into the future.
 With a mixture of paid employees and volunteers across the organisation — from managing apprenticeships to inducting ChildLine volunteers to prepare them to answer calls from young people — NSPCC’s learning needs were broad, and it was important for the new learning strategy to be and feel as inclusive as possible.

 The NSPCC has been working with Cornerstone for around nine years.
-However, it was the pandemic that propelled forward it’s overhaul of the organisation’s approach to learning and development.
-Pulse surveys had shown that, employees had felt that the charity’s approach to learning was a ‘postcode lottery’, with some areas of the organisation having greater access to resources than others.
+However, it was the pandemic that propelled forward its overhaul of the organisation’s approach to learning and development.
+Pulse surveys had shown that employees had felt that the charity’s approach to learning was a ‘postcode lottery,’ with some areas of the organisation having greater access to resources than others.
 Many employees also saw learning in a traditional ‘classroom-style’ sense.

 Instead, the NSPCC wanted to roll out a system whereby employees and volunteers had equal access to the relevant learning solutions and were able to self-direct their own learning journeys.

 The NSPCC wanted to leverage a system that would provide greater understanding of the organisation’s skills, knowledge, and capability gaps.
-Identifying these gaps would enable the NSPCC to offer targeted learning to those who needed it, as well as ensuring consistent and up-to-date knowledge existed across all employees and volunteers.
+Identifying these gaps would enable the NSPCC to offer targeted learning to those who needed it, as well as ensure consistent and up-to-date knowledge existed across all employees and volunteers.

 The NSPCC sought a learning solution that would be easily available and accessible to all, and that kept it true to its purpose – providing the best possible support to children through a highly skilled and capable workforce.